 User: Will automate workflows based on events related to the chosen users.

 NOTE: An event will only trigger one automation at a time.
-If an event qualifies for multiple automations, the following criteria of automation selection will be applied based on the automation criteria weight (the criteria with highest weight will be selected).
+If an event qualifies for multiple automations, the following criteria of automation selection will be applied based on the automation criteria weight (the criteria with the highest weight will be selected).

 Automation Criteria Weight: